 The U.S. Institute of Peace and His Holiness the Dalai Lama have joined to strengthen the abilities of youth leaders working to build peace in the world’s most violent regions.
-In November 2017, USIP and the Dalai Lama will host a second annual dialogue with youth peacebuilders drawn from countries across Africa, Asia and the Middle East.
+In October 2018, USIP and the Dalai Lama will host a third annual dialogue with youth peacebuilders drawn from countries across Africa, Asia and the Middle East.
 Many of these countries face the world’s deadliest wars, as well as campaigns by extremist groups to incite youth to violence.
 These leaders are among their countries’ most effective peacebuilders.
 The dialogue with the Dalai Lama will help them to build practical skills and personal resilience they need to work against the tensions or violence in their homelands.

 The world’s most violent conflicts are being fought within its most youthful populations.
 In the five countries that suffered nearly 80 percent of recent deaths from violent extremism (Syria, Iraq, Afghanistan, Pakistan and Nigeria), half of all people are younger than 22.
 It is the youth of such countries that ISIS, al-Shabab and other extremist groups recruit for violence via the internet, social media and religious messengers.
 Breaking this pattern requires leadership from within the younger generations being targeted—a principle increasingly recognized by the international community, including the United Nations Security Council in 2015.
 These youth peacebuilders often face powerful forces driving conflicts in their countries toward violence, and they even may face threats of suppression or violence.